beholdenkey/imagesafe/README.md

 ## ImageSafe

-_An opinionated collection of secure container images that eliminate CVEs from the start_
+_A collection of secure container images that eliminate CVEs from the start_

 </div>